 You May Be Able to File a Claim Against the Driver of the Car You Were In

-If the driver of the car you were in was at fault for the accident, you may be able to file a claim against their auto insurance policy.
+If the driver of the car you were in was at fault for the accident, you may be able to file a claim against their auto insurance policy and possibly your own.
 Bodily injury liability insurance will help pay for your medical expenses up to the policy of the driver’s limit.

 Medical Payments Coverage May Also Be Available

 North Carolina law does not require drivers to carry medical payments coverage.
 However, if the driver of the car you were in carried this coverage or you carry this coverage, it should help pay for your medical expenses and some of the out-of-pocket expenses incurred.

 You Have a Limited Time to File Your Claim

-In North Carolina, you have three years from the date of the accident to file a personal injury claim.
+In North Carolina, you usually have three years from the date of the accident to file a personal injury claim.
 If you do not file your claim within this time frame, you will be barred from doing so.
 However, there are some exceptions to this rule, which is why it’s important to talk to a personal injury attorney about your claim, including the statute of limitations.

 What Compensation Can Recover in a Personal Injury Claim?